alfmunny/Computer-Science-Notes/algorithms-4th/README.md

 6. Practice until you get it.

 We will skip the first chapter (Fundamentals) for now.
 You can also go through it quickly yourself.
-Those are basic knowledge of java programming and We assume you have already most of it.
+Those are basic knowledge of java programming.
+We assume you have already known most of it.
 A quick recap should help.

 ## Learning Progress (0%)